benjaminwesson-okta/api/docs/getting_started/design_principles.md

 DELETE
 : Used for deleting resources.

-*Note: Any PUT or POST request with no Content-Length header nor a body will return a 411 error.
-To get around this, either include a Content-Length: 0 header*
+> Any PUT or POST request with no Content-Length header nor a body will return a 411 error.
+To get around this, either include a Content-Length: 0 header

 ## Errors